-- If you want to take your skills to technical level
+- If you want to take your skills to a more technical level

 - If you’re an aspiring Compositing Professional

-- If you're a professional film maker wanting to enhance your projects
+- If you're a professional filmmaker looking to enhance your projects

 - If you're a student or graduate preparing for the job market